MongoDB

 Whitelisting Ports

-Ensure the inbound port “27017” is whitelisted for OvalEdge to connect to the Microsoft SQL Server database.
+Ensure the inbound port “27017” is whitelisted for OvalEdge to connect to the MongoDB database.

 The default port number for MongoDB is 27017.
 If a different port is used, ensure that the updated port number is specified during connection setup, the port is whitelisted, and communication between the system and MongoDB is properly established.